 Consistent Routine

 Develop a consistent routine that you can use every time a student comes to see you for counseling.
-First, they do a feelings check-in, then you introduce a new skill paired with a short activity, and then you end with some calming strategy practice.
+Do a feelings check-in, introduce a new skill paired with a short activity, and then end with some calming strategy practice.

 When students know what to expect, it will save you time and make them feel comfortable.
 Sessions with kindergarteners also tend to be short.
 Routines will help you save any wasted time explaining what to do next.

-At this young age, many kindergarteners can not process lots of verbal information, especially with how fast most adults talk.
-It is essential that we partner our words with visuals, music, or movement for counseling with kindergarteners.
+At this young age, many kindergarteners can not process much verbal information, especially with how fast most adults talk.
+We must partner our words with visuals, music, or movement.

-- If your session is on matching a calming strategy to a feeling, have visuals for feelings and for the calming strategy.
+If your session is on matching a calming strategy to a feeling, have visuals for emotions and for the calming techniques.

-- They may be learning a new calming strategy such as deep breathing.
-It's a great opportunity to partner the instruction and concept with a pinwheel or bubbles.
+They may be learning a new calming strategy, such as deep breathing.
+It's an excellent opportunity to partner the instruction and concept with a pinwheel or bubbles.

 REFLECT: Where can I pair words with visuals?
-How can I add movement to make a concept clearer?
+How can I add movement to make a concept more straightforward?

 Use Games